LLB First Years

 Law societies form the crux of student life.
 The really great ones connect you up with career and networking opportunities, and put on some killer socials and balls.
 Whether you’re looking to join a law society or start your own, take a look at the advice below.

 It isn’t just CV filler; pro bono is a bona(o) fide way of making a difference.
 Pro bono legal work is undertaken voluntarily and a great way of gaining experience whilst still at university.

-The current trend in career progression is that one need not necessarily study a particular subject at university to enter into a career in that field.
+You don't necessarily need to study a particular subject at university to enter into a career in that field.
 This is truest in law, where close to half of the total candidates applying for training contracts and pupillages each year are those who have not studied law for their undergraduate degree.
-Non-law students can become eligible for a career in law once they complete a mandatory conversion course - the Graduate Diploma in Law (GDL).

 What can I do with a Law Degree?

 Not every law graduate is destined to become a lawyer.
 Here we explore some of the career options for those with a law degree, casting the spotlight on both legal and non-legal roles.

 Paralegal work is a popular option for many graduates: whether you want to pursue a career as a paralegal or use it as a stepping stone on your quest to gain a training contract.

 Postgraduate Law Courses